 The Carvunis Lab is affiliated with the Department of Computational and Systems Biology of the University of Pittsburgh School of Medicine .
 The University of Pittsburgh was founded in 1787.
 The campus, located in the city, is highly walkable and displays a broad variety of architectures.
 Perhaps the most notable building is the Cathedral of Learning, which was built in honor of education and harbors a multitude of functional classrooms decorated by different countries around the world.

 The Carvunis Lab is affiliated with the Department of Computational and Systems Biology and the Pittsburgh Center for Evolutionary Biology and Medicine.
-We strive to promote team work and ambitious thinking in an ethical and productive interdisciplinary environment (see our Lab Manual).
+We strive to promote team work and ambitious thinking in an ethical and productive interdisciplinary environment (request to see our Lab Manual).

 Internships: undergraduate and Masters students interested in doing research in our lab are encouraged to apply.
+We typically invite undegraduates to come do research with us full time during the summer, either through the TecBio (funded and competitive, for computational students) or through the RTP (unpaid and not competitive, open to any student) program.
+Pitt students that have worked with us one summer may be invited to join our team more permanently during the school year.
 Please send an email to Dr. Carvunis including your CV and a letter explaining your motivation.

 Postdocs: several funded postdoctoral positions are currently available for highly motivated scientists with training in bioinformatics, evolutionary biology, or yeast genetics and genomics.
 Please send an email to Dr. Carvunis with a CV, references and a cover letter explaining why you would like to join the lab, how your existing skills may be connected to the research area you may pursue with us, and what your professional goals are.